-This equipment is for 'professional use'.
+This equipment is mainly for 'professional use'.
 Professional use is characterised by activities that provide children with appropriate learning experiences; or allow adults to enhance their own professional development.
-Laptops should not be used for personal reasons such as the storage of photographs, music libraries etc, although staff are permitted to access these in the cloud, through the internet.
-The premise behind the use of technology is for staff to have ready access to any and all resources they need and to aid more efficient working practices.
+Laptops should not be used for personal reasons, including the storage of photographs, music libraries etc. However, the premise behind the teacher iPad scheme is for staff to have ready access to any and all resources they need and to aid more efficient working practices.
 In order to do this, staff should be free to receive all emails and access all calendars on their devices.
-Any personal use of mobile technology devices needs to be 'appropriate'; within the guidelines of the school's safeguarding policies, providing a good role model to children and ensuring the security of the school's IT systems.
-All staff are reminded of the need to abide by the relevant professional standards.
+Any personal use of mobile technology devices needs to be 'appropriate'; providing a good role model to children and ensuring the security of the school's IT systems.
 The school reserves the right to withdraw the use of mobile technology devices if inappropriate use is discovered.